wp-plugins/zigweather/readme.txt

 == Changelog ==

+= 0.8.2 =
+* Verified compatibility with WordPress 3.1.1
 = 0.8.1 =
 * Changes aimed at fixing a reported redirect bug when saving options (bug not reproducible by ZigPress) = 0.8 =